Shinygoo/se_project_coffeeshop/README.md

 ### 2. **Dynamic content**

--Add a customer review section form or a mock coffee customization tool (e.g. "Design your drink")
+-Add a customer review section form or a coffee customization tool (e.g. "Design your drink")

 **_Recomendations or tips are always welcomed._**